"as you received Christ Jesus the Lord,

 so walk in him, ROOTED… in him" (Colossians 2v6-7)

-Many people have found that taking a few moments every day to ponder and chew over a few verses of scripture before turning those thoughts into prayer has been vital to their faith.
+Many people have found that taking a few moments every day to reflect and ponder and chew over a few verses of scripture before turning those thoughts into prayer has been vital to their faith.

 - Open up the Bible has some realistic & helpful encouragement (articles and video) to get into the Bible daily.
 It also offers free download sample of Explore which is also available as an Android app and as an iPhone app.